labeattie/testpreviewsite/_posts/2022-01-31-vba-lake-bridges.md

 Looking back at the code now, almost 9 years later, there are so many ways to improve it.
 I did about everything in the least efficient way possible.
 I was constantly selecting and changing new cells using ActiveCell and Offset as the macro would work its way down a sheet*.
 I required a complicated setup where you have to export, get everything set up just right, run the macro, and then reimport; these days I would just make Excel edit the model directly.
 And even so, my beginner macro skills saved us over 100 hours, made everybody happier, and made me look in the process!

 It was quite fun looking back at my work from so long ago.
 I hope it encourages you to give VBA a try!
 Even a tiny amount of knowledge and experience can go a very long way when the perfect use-case appears.
+If it's helpful, check out my tutorial post on making [Your First Macro][first_macro]

 <p>&nbsp;</p>